PreciousAgboghai/alx-pre_course/README.md

 My first readme
-This project is something else but I gat this nonetheless.
+: this project is something else, but Jehovah has everything under control.